-We maintain a focus on inclusive practices that interrupt and counteract gender, racial and economic bias and create a welcoming environment for all learners.
+We maintain a focus on inclusive practices that interrupt and counteract gender, racial, and economic bias and create a welcoming environment for all learners.

-We believe in the importance of students and educators coming together with a variety of backgrounds, because tomorrow’s tech professionals need to be reflective of all our communities.
+We believe in the importance of students and educators coming together with a variety of backgrounds because tomorrow’s tech professionals need to be reflective of all our communities.

 We nurture networks of learners to create a supportive community for change.

-We believe the next generation of computer science professionals are already in all of our communities.
+We believe the next generation of computer science professionals is already in all of our communities.
 When provided with the resources and mentorship unavailable in a traditional school setting, they’ll be empowered to transform the world.

 We encourage students and educators alike to pursue the answers to “Why?”
 “How?” and “What if…?”
 Sometimes the smallest questions can lead to big ideas.